-France Company Formation 2025 | SRL from €1, SA
+France Company Formation 2025 | SARL, SAS from €1

 In summary: Form your French company with legal support.
-The SRL (Limited Liability Company) requires no minimum capital since 2019 but needs a financial plan.
-The SA (Public Limited Company) requires €61,500 minimum capital.
-All formations require a notarial deed and take 2-4 weeks.
+The SARL (Limited Liability Company) and SAS (Simplified Joint-Stock Company) require no minimum capital.
+The SA (Public Limited Company) requires €37,000 minimum capital.
+Formation takes 1-2 weeks via the INPI business formalities portal.

 Forming a Company in France in 2025